Deploy Hydrolix

 👍

-This may also be a good time to set-up the IP Access control and TLS certificate.
-You can find instructions in the Enabling Access & TLS section.
+This may also be a good time to set-up IP access control and a TLS certificate.
+You can find instructions in the Enable Access & TLS section.

 You can now check the status of your deployment.
-This can all be done via the kubectl command or via the EKS console, for example to see the status of each pod running
+You can use kubectl or via the EKS console.
+For example, to see the status of each pod, run the following kubectl command:

 kubectl get pods --namespace $HDX_KUBERNETES_NAMESPACE